Studio-Link-old/webapp/README.md

-# Podlove Raspberry
+# Podlove Studio Connect

 ## About

-Use the Raspberry Pi hardware for podcasting and broadcasting with inspiration from Tim Pritlove!
+Use ARM hardware (e.g. raspberry pi) for podcasting and broadcasting with inspiration from Tim Pritlove!

 ## Developer Image